saadhtiwana/Minesweeper-Saad/README.md

 A fun, Java-based implementation of the classic Minesweeper game.

 Introduction
 Welcome to Minesweeper-Saad!
-This is a simple version of the classic Minesweeper game, built using Java.
+This is a simple version of the classic Minesweeper game, built using Java and a basic gui.
 Test your problem-solving skills by finding all the mines without triggering any.

 Features
 Left-click to reveal tiles of the board.